saurabh41/test-Assignment/README.md

 ### 2. **Data Flow**
 - Used `@ViewChild()` and method calls to allow **parent-to-child communication** (e.g., calling a method on `DataTableComponent`).
 - Data is passed from **SearchPanelComponent** to **DataTableComponent** for filtering without tightly coupling them.
-- Simple and readable `filterPeople` logic was implemented to match partial inputs from the user against multiple fields.

 ### 3. **Services**
 - `DataService` fetches mock data via HTTP.
-It uses Angular's `HttpClient` with `providedIn: 'root'` for global availability and singleton behavior.
+It uses Angular's `HttpClient` with `providedIn: 'root'` for availability in whole app

-### 4. **Styling & Layout**
-- Used **Flexbox** for layout alignment to ensure the form and table are **centered and spaced properly**.
-- Ensured the table displays even with no data, preserving headers for better UX.
+-

 ### 5. **Template Reference Variables**
 - Used `#templateRef` and `ngTemplateOutlet` to conditionally show messages like "No results found" while keeping the UI clean.